 Day 5 – Salamina to Mariquita (188km / 117mi)

-The sensory overload of this wicked trip continues today as we take to the road for the long but beautiful ride to Mariquita, a town drenched in historic ruins and sensational natural surroundings that hide a bevy of waterfalls.
+The sensory overload of this South America motorcycle trip continues today as we take to the road for the long but beautiful ride to Mariquita, a town drenched in historic ruins and sensational natural surroundings that hide a bevy of waterfalls.
 We leave the high-altitude mountains behind to soak up the heat of the low-lying valleys.

 Day 6 – Mariquita to Bogota (175km / 109mi)

 Today, we tackle one of the most exciting rides of the entire trip: a 2,200m (7,200ft) ascent to reach Bogota, the capital of Colombia.
 You’ll need steely nerves to tackle traffic in the big smoke BUT you’ll be rewarded with an afternoon’s visit to the most prized landmarks in La Candelaria, a mouth-watering hot chocolate with side-serve of soft cheese (trust us, you’ll be a convert!) and, for dinner, a steaming bowl of ajiaco soup, a Bogota specialty that packs an insanely tasty punch.